Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/prep_open_ended_questions/pre_B.md

 Please **write your questions** in the box below.

-## Why this helps
+## Why we’re asking you to do this

-Reflecting on the questions you want to ask can help you enter the conversation with more curiosity and a clearer sense of what you hope to learn.
+Writing questions in advance helps you think about what you want to learn from your partner.

-In addition, it can help you stay focused, and go deeper into the topic.
+Having a few open-ended questions ready can help you return to that curiosity during the conversation.

 ## What to expect